Acceptance Devices | PAX A77 Terminal User Guide

 • Visa

-Supported Payment Card Input Methods on the PAX Terminal
+Supported Payment Card Entry Modes on the PAX Terminal

-The PAX terminal supports these payment card input methods:
+The PAX terminal supports these payment card entry modes:

 EMV contact

-Holding the card with the chip facing up, the customer inserts the card into the card slot completely.
+Holding the card with the chip facing up, the customer inserts (dips) the card into the card slot.

 EMV contactless